-There is a clear need for capacity building through technical assistance to address the global challenge of climate change whilst also contributing to a green recovery.
+There is a clear need for capacity building through technical assistance to address the global challenge of climate change.
 A lack of enabling frameworks and clear project pipelines are cited as the two biggest barriers to implementing the NDC targets under the Paris Agreement.
-Using comparatively small amounts of funding to deliver capacity building can have a large mobilisation impact in terms of action towards climate mitigation.
+Using comparatively small amounts of funding to deliver capacity building can have a large mobilisation impact.